shamimmoeen/wc-ajax-product-filter/README.txt

 == Description ==

-WooCommerce Ajax Filter - is a plugin that allows you to filter your products easily by categories, attributes, prices.
-Your can sort products via ajax request.
-SEO friendly url - url will be changed according to selected filters.
+WooCommerce Ajax Product Filter - is a plugin that allows you to filter your products easily by categories, attributes, prices.
+Your can sort products, navigate to next and previous pages without reloading the page.

 Features: